wangbar0133/Asuka/vuls/README.md

         )

 ```

+You can operate the Scanner object to find vuls.
+Check the int_overflow.py to get more info.

 Find a new smart contract weakness in <https://swcregistry.io/>
 Fill in the NAME, ID, DESCREIBE by <https://swcregistry.io/> or yourself.